Advances and challenges in single-molecule electron transport: Introduction

-\paragraph*{Is our description complete?} Given these many poorly known factors one should conclude, as we will see below, that the agreement between experiment and computations is surprisingly good.
-To be more precise, experiments show a significant variability in reported conductance values for the same metal-molecule combinations, and most calculations find an agreement within an order of magnitude from the experiment (although there are important exceptions, as we will see below).
-This raises three interesting questions: (i) Given the many unknowns, why is the agreement so close? (ii) If we could improve our knowledge of the experimental system to be described, how strong would the predictive power of theory be? (iii) There is a significant margin between theory and experiment; moreover, despite of significant progress we still mostly target just a single observable, the conductance, for comparing the two.
-Are we possibly missing some interesting physics in the description due to the focus being too narrow?
+{\it Is our description complete?} Given these many poorly known factors one should conclude, as we will see below, that the agreement between experiment and computations is surprisingly good.
+To be more precise, conductance values for the same metal-molecule combinations, and most calculations find an agreement within an order of magnitude from the experiment (although there are important exceptions, as we will see below).
+This raises three interesting questions: (i) Given the many unknowns, why is the agreement so close? (ii) If we could improve our knowledge of the experimental system to be described, how strong would the predictive power of theory be? (iii) Are we possibly missing some interesting physics in the description ?

 The last question is the most important, in our view.
-For example, the interplay between the bias-voltage, electrode screening and the Coulomb-blockade and can introduce nontrivial correlation effects, such as a negative-differential conductance \cite{Kaasbjerg2011}.
-This regime escapes the single-particle doctrines and thus has hardly been explored.
+For example, the interplay between the bias-voltage, electrode screening and Coulomb-blockade can introduce nontrivial correlation effects, such as a negative-differential conductance \cite{Kaasbjerg2011}.
+This regime escapes the single-particle doctrines and has hardly been explored.
 Electrons also interact with the ion cores by means of vibrations, leading to inelastic scattering signals that can be exploited for characterizing the molecular junction \cite{Smit2002}.
 The associated limit of strong electron-lattice interactions has been briefly reviewed by \textcite{Thoss2018}.
 It is expected to lead to polaron formation \cite{Su1980}, which should have a strong impact on the current-voltage characteristics \cite{Galperin2005,Thoss2018}.
 Recently, this mechanism has been shown explicitly in experiments, although this result was not obtained for a typical molecular junction, but rather a molecule in a STM tunneling configuration \cite{Fatayer2018}.

-Interactions with many degrees of freedom and the production of heat is prevalent, especially at high bias: by the excitation of vibronic modes the local lattice temperature may become very high \cite{Loos2017}, while electrons further excite plasmon modes in the junction \cite{Schull2009} and eventually emit photons from the junction.
-Under very high bias the configuration of the molecule in the junction may also respond to the strong electric field \cite{Troisi2002}, which may give rise to interesting non-linear and switching phenomena \cite{Meded2009}.